nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/advanced-configuration/currencies.md

 >
 > By default in nopCommerce there is only one exchange rate provider available - ECB.
 To get live rates from ECB you should select EUR as a primary exchange rate currency.

- Tick the **Auto update enabled** checkbox, to enable receiving an automatic update of currency rates every hour.
+ Select the **Auto update enabled** checkbox, to enable receiving an automatic update of currency rates every hour.

  Click **Save**.